Hear Neuroscience: IPad App Demonstrating the Hearing Process

-Working with the Genetic Science Learning Center team of artists, programmer and science experts, I was commissioned to program a prototype of the inner ear processing sound.
+Client: University of Utah: I was commissioned to program a prototype in Unity of the inner ear processing sound.
+This is the final product.

 Hear Neuroscience: Screen Recording